Absolute decoupling of emissions and passenger transport

-Since 2000 the number of passenger-kilometres (road and rail) has increased more than the population.
-In 2008 passenger transport decreased by 1.2 % due to the financial-economic crisis, and then increased again.
+Since 2000, the number of passenger-kilometres (road and rail) has increased faster than the population.
+In 2008, passenger transport decreased by 1.2 % due to the financial-economic crisis, and then increased again.

-Only a relative decoupling between greenhouse gas emissions and freight transport
+Only a relative decoupling of greenhouse gas emissions and freight transport